-Our centre in Manchester provides drop-in support and activities to residents of unsupported temporary accommodation.
+Our centre in Manchester provides support and activities to residents of Unsupported Temporary Accommodation (UTA)

 Through advice and guidance surgeries, residents have an opportunity to sit down with a support worker, and work through areas they need help with, such as understanding their housing options, benefits, and much more.

 We run drop-ins at our centre or at Brunswick Parish Church, where residents can relax, enjoy a healthy hot meal, and engage in a variety of fun activities, or make an appointment with our team for advice.
 Those looking to learn a new skill can join us at the centre to get involved with gardening, cooking, and art.

 People in need of ongoing support are assigned two main key workers who’ll work with them to identify the areas that need addressing and come up with an action plan.

 Once a new home has been secured, we help them move in and find furniture and essential appliances, continuing to support them as they settle in.